 - a short summary of other work/recent literature in the area

 - an outline of the proposed methodology

 - a brief summary of the timetable for the research.

 - Statement of Motivation (if you are applying for one of our advertised PhD projects - including Doctoral Training Programmes).
 Identify your preferred project and the names of the supervisors for that project and explain why it interests you and how your current qualifications and skills map onto the requirements for that choice of project.
 It should also give an indication of how you would choose to interpret and implement the project.

 - Academic references: before we can give full consideration to your application, we need a minimum of two academic references.
-These should be submitted with your application and they must be on headed notepaper and signed, or alternatively they can be emailed directly by the referee to firstname.lastname@example.org using the form found here.
+These should be submitted with your application and they must be on headed notepaper and signed.
+Alternatively, the referees can download the form and email it directly to email@example.com.
 Please note that it is your responsibility to request these references and ensure that they are sent to us.

 - If English is not your first language, you will need to provide evidence that you meet the University's English Language requirements (e.g., IELTS/TOEFL).